Teaching with Personality: How to Use Pop Culture, Music, and Gaming to Engage Students in High School English

 Bonus: Let students pitch their dream game in a creative writing mini-project.

-Why it works: It’s character-driven, emotionally messy, and full of genre tropes.
-In other words—perfect for English class.
+Why it works: It’s character-driven, emotionally messy, and full of tropes—perfect for English class.

 How to use it:

-Bonus: You can finally admit you’ve been watching reality TV as a narrative case study all along.
+Bonus: Admit you’ve been watching Love Is Blind as a narrative case study all along.

 Why it works: Students are reading—just not always what’s on the syllabus.